Hong7Cong/BouncingBall/README.md

 # BouncingBall
-This code generates and save a video of a ball bouncing across the screen.
+This code using OpenCV to generates and save a video of a ball bouncing across the screen.
+It then loads a video file of a bouncing ball, and detects the 2D location of the ball in each frame of the video using OpenCV methods.
+While iterating through the frames, it display the original frames in a single window overlaid with the marked location (bounding box) of the ball, and frame number written in a corner.

 ## How to run the code